Backbase/backbase-services-toolkit/README.md

 - Adding Persistence support to your Backbase Service.
 - Define, consume and emit events.
 - Quick access to Golden samples.
+- Generate Client and Server APIs from Openapi Specs
+- Create new behaviour extension project and generate new extension hooks

 More new cool features coming soon!